10 to try: Things to do this Autumn

 Go beachcombing after a storm

 All manner of flotsam and jetsam gets washed in from the ocean.
 Mooring buoys, odd shoes, bottles, you name it.
 Have a competition to see who can find the most unusual thing and help us keep our oceans clean at the same time.

 Discover Cornwall on foot

-The South West Coast Path has over 300 miles of spectacular coastline and stunning scenery.
-The sheer variety of the Coast Path means that there are plenty of gentle stretches as well as dramatic headlands, steep coastal valleys, sheltered estuaries, busy harbours, intimate coves, moorlands and sandy beaches.
+The South West Coast Path has over 300 miles of spectacular coastline and stunning scenery here in Cornwall.
+The sheer variety of landscapes means that there are plenty of gentle stretches as well as dramatic headlands, steep coastal valleys, sheltered estuaries, busy harbours, intimate coves, moorlands and sandy beaches.